Playtime Advocates for Children's Needs

 Playtime has partnered with organizations to help ensure the D.C.
 Council and Mayor’s Office take action to ensure more permanent affordable housing for families who cannot afford market rate rent.
 We were encouraged to see passage of the tax bill in August 2021 that provided assistance to 2,500 families, which will make a real difference in preventing homelessness for those families.
 Now our attention turns to strengthening case management in Rapid Rehousing to make sure children’s educational, mental health, and wellbeing is included.
 Families must have the support they need so children won’t have to grow up under the constant stress of housing instability.

-During the course of the last year, Playtime partnered with DC Action and worked diligently to build a coalition founded on building power to create a clear picture of basic rights for children experiencing homelessness.
+During the course of the last year, Playtime partnered with DC Action and worked diligently to build a coalition founded on advocating for critical services for children in family shelters, including play opportunities that children need to help break the cycle of family homelessness.

-With over 15+ partner organizations and growing, we have established a group focused on making sure children within the homelessness system receive priority in getting the services they need; this includes creating conversations in the community, identifying advocacy-based actions, and organizing families to include their voices around the table.
+With almost 40 partner organizations and growing, we have established a group focused on making sure children within the homelessness system receive priority in getting the services they need; this includes creating conversations in the community, identifying advocacy-based actions, and organizing families to include their voices around the table.
+Coalition organizations include Children's Law Center, Sasha Bruce Youthworks, Strong Start, DC Fiscal Policy Institute, DC OSSE, DC Public Charter School Board, National Center for Youth Law, and Fair Girls.
 Stay tuned for exciting new updates!

-As schools battle COVID learning loss, under-enrollment, and student health and safety, Playtime continues to help students and families remove barriers to education access.
+As schools battle COVID learning loss, under-enrollment, and work to ensure student health and safety, Playtime continues to help students and families remove barriers to education access.
 Playtime offers to help families navigate the special education system, address enrollment issues, bullying, and anything else children need to thrive in school.